Not-A-Creative/lamellae/README.md

 ![A screenshot of the script in norns](./assets/lamellae_cover.png)

 A music box inspired generative instrument for Norns.
-Create randomised patterns of controllable length and density, and play by turning and encoder or set the pattern playing at a controllable rate.
+Create randomised patterns of controllable length and density, and play by turning an encoder or set the pattern playing at a controllable rate.

 ### Requirements
 - Norns